caiwenhao/new-api-docs/docs/en/api/anthropic-chat.md

 Include the following in the request headers for API key authentication:

 ```
-x-api-key: $NEWAPI_API_KEY
+x-api-key: $KAPON_API_KEY
 ```

-Where `$NEWAPI_API_KEY` is your API key.
+Where `$KAPON_API_KEY` is your API key.
 You can obtain an API key from the console, and each key is limited to one workspace.

 ### Request Headers